mitchellevan/Test-Site/CONTRIBUTING.md

 # Contributing

+## About this Project
+**Important** This project is solely for managing the testing site: IOW the site which allows visitors to come and test the files.
+This project is not for contributing to the tests themselves.
+The tests themselves are managed through [https://github.com/Open-A11y-Testing/Test-Triage](https://github.com/Open-A11y-Testing/Test-Triage).
+Please go there if you're interested in submitting potential new tests.

 ## Platform
 The Open A11y Test Site is built on a basic LAMP Platform.
 The backend is run on PHP and MySQL running on Apache on CentOS.
 The front-end is HTML5 and CSS3.